DanielleDaly/portfolio-project-4/README.md

 ### As a user I want to be able to see how many people each recipe serves, so that I can decide if the recipe is suitable for my requirements

-- The number of people served by is displayed for each recipe.
+- The number of people a recipe serves is displayed for each recipe.
 - The number of people served is displayed clearly above the description and below the cooking time for each recipe.
 - It is visible on all pages without having to click into the recipe to view.
 - It also contains an icon to make this information stand out more for the user.